microsoft/MixedRealityToolkit-Unity/Documentation/UpdatingToGA.md

 **How to migrate**

 - If you have been calling `Register`/`Unregister` API directly before, replace these calls with calls to `RegisterHandler`/`UnregisterHandler`.
 Use handler interfaces you implement as generic parameters.
 If you implement multiple interfaces, and several of them listen to global input events, call `RegisterHandler` multiple times.
 - If you have been inheriting from `InputSystemGlobalListener`, change inheritance to `InputSystemGlobalHandlerListener`.
 Implement `RegisterHandlers` and `UnregisterHandlers` abstract methods.
-In implementation call `inputSystem.RegisterHandler` (`inputSystem.UnregisterHandler`) to register on all handler interfaces you want to listen global events for.
+In the implementation call `inputSystem.RegisterHandler` (`inputSystem.UnregisterHandler`) to register on all handler interfaces you want to listen global events for.
 - If you have been inheriting from `BaseInputHandler`, implement `RegisterHandlers` and `UnregisterHandlers` abstract methods (same as for `InputSystemGlobalListener`).

 ### Spatial Awareness